digital-containment/malo/src/pages/terms.md

 - Use the App for harmful or illegal purposes
 - Attempt to circumvent safety protocols

-## 5. Anomalous Effects Disclaimer

-### 5.1 Known Effects

-Use of SCP-1471 may result in:

-- Perception alterations
-- Psychological changes
-- Persistent visual phenomena
-- Behavioral modifications

-### 5.2 User Acknowledgment

-By using this App, you acknowledge:

-- You understand the potential risks
-- You accept responsibility for any effects experienced
-- The SCP Foundation is not liable for anomalous effects
-- Professional help may be required for severe effects

-## 6. Privacy and Data Collection
+## 5. Privacy and Data Collection

 Your privacy is governed by our [Privacy Policy](/privacy), which is incorporated into these Terms by reference.

 ## 7. Intellectual Property Rights

-### 7.1 SCP Foundation Rights
+### 7.1 Application Rights

-The SCP Foundation retains all rights, title, and interest in:
+We retain all rights, title, and interest in:

 - The MalO application and its technology
 - All AI models and algorithms